AhmedChemchik316/HackerRank.com_Solutions_java/README.md

-# Java
+# Hackerrank | Algorithms problems with SOLUTIONS
-Some Java problems form HackerRank
+Some Algorithms problems with SOLUTIONS from Hackerrank.com (java)